Schinzel/basic-utils/README.md

 ## Sample code

+### Cache
+A simple cache with hits statistics for unit tests.

 ### Checker
 A less verbose way to check for null and empty variable for a set of data types.